 For Berea College, “sustainability” refers to the capacity of individuals, communities, and societies to coexist in a manner that maintains social justice, environmental integrity, and economic well-being today, and for future generations.
 Established in 1999, the Sustainability and Environmental Studies (SENS) Department is an interdisciplinary academic department centered on ecological design – the purposeful integration of human actions with the structures and functions of the natural world.
 The department views conservation, as well as environmental justice, to be equally important initiatives.

 The goal of the SENS department is to help its students acquire the knowledge and practical skills necessary to thrive.
-Our program strives for the development of justice-minded individuals, resilient communities, and more a sustainable society.
+Our department strives for the development of justice-minded individuals, resilient communities, and more a sustainable society.
 Initiatives of the department take place both inside and outside of what are traditionally viewed as purely academic spaces.

 On-campus, faculty from a variety of disciplines, including the Humanities, Social Sciences, and Sciences teach courses that allow students to pursue their particular interests within the broader field of Sustainability and Environmental Studies.
 SENS courses often emphasize experiential learning, and the administrative inclusion of SENS in Division II facilitates close collaboration with other “hands on” departments including Agriculture and Natural Resources, Technology and Applied Design, Economics & Business, Entrepreneurship for the Public Good, and Computer Science.
 Examples of partnering with these areas have included offering ecological design courses and economics courses focusing on the environment, creating sensors to monitor utility usage in homes, and working to make business and agricultural models more sustainable.
-In addition, SENS offers cross-listed courses with Appalachian Studies, Biology, Chemistry, African and African American Studies, Women’s and Gender Studies, and the Peace and Social Justice program.
+In addition, SENS offers cross-listed courses with Appalachian Studies, Biology, Chemistry, African and African American Studies, Women’s and Gender Studies, and the Peace and Social Justice department.
 Students from across a spectrum of various disciplinary backgrounds may want to enroll in various SENS courses or pursue a minor in the field.